shenkong1221/seoul-bike-sharing-demand-analysis/README.md

 - Winter demand is **low and stable** (smallest standard deviation); summer demand is **high and volatile** (largest standard deviation and highest peaks).
 - Rainfall correlates with demand but is not the dominant barrier — summer has both the highest rainfall total and the highest demand. **Snowfall is the stronger barrier**: heavy snowfall days coincide with sharply reduced usage, though the small sample (27 snow days/year) limits statistical confidence.
 - A time-series scatter plot of demand vs. date confirms the seasonal pattern: low/stable demand in Jan–Mar, peak and highly dispersed demand in May–Aug, and elevated-but-declining demand in Sep–Nov.
-- Coloring the same plot by hour of day reveals that daily demand rhythm (low overnight, peak 10am–7pm) **doesn't shift across seasons** — the annual peak is the product of summer *and* afternoon hours occurring together, not either factor alone.
+- Colouring the same plot by hour of day reveals that daily demand rhythm (low overnight, peak 10am–7pm) **doesn't shift across seasons** — the annual peak is the product of summer *and* afternoon hours occurring together, not either factor alone.
 - The distribution of `RENTED_BIKE_COUNT` is **right-skewed** (a floor effect at zero compresses the left tail): typical hourly demand sits around 200–300 rentals, with high-demand hours (summer afternoons) forming a thin, long tail.
 - Faceting temperature vs. demand by season (colored by hour) shows demand concentrates in the 20–30°C range and falls off outside it — but the *same* temperature produces very different demand depending on season and hour (e.g., 0–5°C appears in both spring and winter, but winter demand stays low regardless).
 This reveals that **temperature and season are highly collinear** (each season maps to a narrow temperature band), and that **hour of day is a stronger driver than temperature alone** — peak demand requires summer *and* the evening commute window (5–7pm) simultaneously.
 - Seasonal boxplots of hour vs. demand show consistent evening peaks (5–7pm) across all four seasons, likely commute-driven, along with season-specific outlier patterns (e.g., unusually low daytime values in fall, possibly linked to holiday travel).